-Teaching is a major motivation in my academic career; both personally, and because working at the interface of statistics and environmental science requires strong knowledge transfer between the disciplines.
-To this end, I've developed a number of workshops and course materials to teach stats tools to environmental students and researchers.
+With colleagues I have developed a number of workshops and course materials to teach statistical methods to environmental science students and researchers.
 Code and workshop materials are linked below.
-They will be updated and improved on over time.
+They will be updated and improved over time.

 Workshop and Course Materials

 Bayesian modeling of ecological systems using the 'Stan' software package (01/16-30/2020)

 Developed with Paul Mattern as part of the Independent Activities Period at MIT.
 The course develops a Bayesian analysis of a marine ecosystem model via simulation, model fitting, prior specification, predictive analyses, and uncertainty quantification.
 The model analysis is done in Python.
 Fitting the model is done in Stan.